Sawmills and Wood Preservation

 The average sawmill and wood preservation firm operates out of a single location, employs about 35-36 workers, and generates $18 million annually.

-- Large companies with sawmill operations include Weyerhauser Company and PotlatchDeltic Corporation.
-Large companies that provide wood preservation services include Koppers Holdings, and Pacific Wood.
+• Large companies with sawmill operations include Weyerhauser Company and PotlatchDeltic Corporation.
+Large companies that provide wood preservation services include Koppers Holdings and the US operations of Canada-based Stella-Jones.

 Industry Forecast